 Threshold configuration involves finding the optimal balance between automation rate and accuracy by analyzing performance metrics and business requirements to determine the most effective confidence cutoff points.

-Business impact: Each threshold level has direct implications for operational efficiency and resource allocation
+• Business impact: Varies significantly.
+Each threshold level affects operational efficiency and resource allocation.

 The relationship between threshold levels and business outcomes can be visualized as follows: